AzionTeam/AzionAPI/README.md

 ```

 ### Gradle
-For authentificate you with gradle just copy the text below and replace `GITHUB_USERNAME`.
+To authentificate yourself with gradle just copy the text below and replace `GITHUB_USERNAME`.
 You need to replace `GITHUB_TOKEN` with you personal access token.
 If you don't know how to create an access token -> [Create a token](https://github.com/settings/tokens/new)

 ```groovy